Bałtów, Świętokrzyskie Voivodeship

-The village has a population of 740.

 History

 The village dates back to the Middle Ages and the rule of the Piast dynasty in Poland.
 Bałtów's first church, dedicated to Saint Andrew, probably existed in the 11th century.
-The famous 15th-century Polish chronicler Jan Długosz mentioned the Bałtów in his chronicles.
+The 15th-century Polish chronicler Jan Długosz mentioned the Bałtów in his chronicles.
 In the early modern period Bałtów was a private village located in the Sandomierz Voivodeship of the Polish Crown.
-The village often changed owners, among whom the most famous were politicians Jacek Małachowski and Franciszek Ksawery Drucki-Lubecki.
-For a short period Bałtów was a town.
-It received town rights before 1751 and was deprived of them before 1790.
+The village often changed owners, including politicians Jacek Małachowski and Franciszek Ksawery Drucki-Lubecki.
+For a short period it was a town, getting town rights before 1751 and losing them before 1790.
 Bałtów ceased to be a private village in 1864.

+During World War II, Baltów, like the rest of Poland, was under German occupation from September 1939 until it was liberated by the Soviet Red Army in January 1945, when they were liberating Europe from Nazi German occupation.